 In terms of POPIA, data must be processed for a specified purpose.
 The purpose for which data is processed by Bryte will depend on the nature of the data subject's relationship with Bryte.
+This could be for example for the purpose of providing the data subject with an insurance contract, onboarding of service providers, brokers, contractors.
 This purpose is disclosed, explicitly or implicitly, at the time the data is collected.
 Our privacy statement (Annexure G) highlights why we process your personal information and how we protect it.